broadinstitute/martha/README.md

 `npm test`

-#Deployment
+## Deployment
-Any merge to dev will be deployed to the broad-dsde-staging.
+* Any merge to dev will be deployed to the broad-dsde-staging.
-Any merge to master will be deployed to broad-dsde-production.
+* Any merge to master will be deployed to broad-dsde-production.

-Logs (for live app):
+## Logs (for live app)
 * Can be viewed on Google Cloud Platform
    * Go to console.cloud.google.com
    * Select Cloud Functions from the main (on the left side) menu